shinox/cryptsetup-keyscript-raw-device-red-write/README.md

 ```bash
 diff -B <(./readkey </path/to/device> 4096) <(cat .tmpckey)
 ```
-Or for existing key which have bin written:
+Or for existing key which have bin written to the raw device:
 ```bash
 diff -B <(./readkey </path/to/device> <written keysize>) <(cat /path/to/keyfile)
 ```